 Photo by: Martin Dee

-Call for Artists - The Mexican Gothic Visual Art Exhibition
+The Mexican Gothic Visual Art Exhibition at the Boyd Tenney Library

-Artists who are residents or students in Arizona are encouraged to submit up to 2 artworks in 2D or 3D – painting, printmaking, drawing, sculpture, jewelry, videos, mixed media, etc.
+Artists who are residents or students in Arizona submitted artworks in 2D or 3D – painting, printmaking, drawing, sculpture, jewelry, videos, mixed media, etc.

 Fri, Oct 14 2022 7 PM